-CMS' Stage 3 proposal continues the strong interest in patient and family engagement.
+CMS' Stage 3 rule continues the strong interest in patient and family engagement.
 The ACC agrees that it is critical to involve patients and their families in care decisions.
 However, despite combining numerous Stage 2 core and menu objectives to create this objective, it continues to embody the complexities of the early stages of the EHR program.
 While it does appear that participants are provided flexibility when they have a few options within a measure, this only truly exists if the options actually exist in the market for which participants can leverage them in their healthcare setting.
+Additionally, the objective should recognize age and cultural gaps that could result in a digital divide if physicians do not have explicit exceptions to ensure these patients can be included in the MU measure.
+Measure 1, which requires patients to actively engage with the electronic health record made accessible by the provider, therefore, should be expanded to include a broader set of actions, such as convenience tools (billing/appointment scheduling) to better meet patients' needs and increase the likelihood that physicians will meet this measure.